brandonocasey/habitat/README.md

     * ~~example~~
 * ~~Solidify the extension API~~
 * ~~make sure nothing uninteded goes to the users environment~~
-* Add a config file to house optional and real requirements
+* Find a good way to make a dependancy tree
 * ~~determine what other variables would be usefull to the user~~ ~~Remove this~~

 ### Milestone 4 - General TODO